FabiowQuixada/isml-linter/docs/rules/no-tabs.md

 "no-tabs": {}
 ```

 For the above configuration, the following scenarios may happen.
-A dot "." notation is used to ilustrate blank (heading and trailing) spaces, and "____" is used to represent a tab character.
+A dot "." notation is used to illustrate blank (heading and trailing) spaces, and "____" is used to represent a tab character.

 ```
 ....<div>      // Valid;